SboneloMdluli/ELEN4020-Lab3/README.md

 The program must be run under a python environment which can be done by following the commands in this link  <br />
 https://linuxize.com/post/how-to-create-python-virtual-environments-on-ubuntu-18-04/  <br />
 The script with mapreduce shall be run first to generate the necessary file needed in the subsequent steps.
-Run the wordcount.py and linecount.py files first to generate output files for topquery.py and invertedIndex.py.
+Run the wordcount.py and linecount.py files first to generate output files needed to run topquery.py and invertedIndex.py.
 This MUST be done in order to run all the code correctly.<br />

 ### Running